astronomer/docs/astro/test-and-troubleshoot-locally.md

 ## Run a project locally

 Whenever you want to test your code, the first step is always to start a local Airflow environment.
-To run your project in a local Airflow environment, follow the steps in [Build and Run a Project](develop-project.md#build-and-run-a-project-locally).
+To run your project in a local Airflow environment, follow the steps in [Build and run a project](develop-project.md#build-and-run-a-project-locally).

 ## Test DAGs with the Astro CLI